 - Use a soft toothbrush and use mild, short strokes to brush your teeth.

-- When rinsing, use a cup of water to rinse since rinsing directly from the faucet or your palm can get your nose wet and increase the risk of infections.
+- When rinsing, use a cup of water to rinse.
+We suggest this because, not only does rinsing directly from the faucet or your palm increase the likelihood of your nose getting wet (which increases the risk of infection) but it also increases the chances of knocking your nose.

 What can you not do after rhinoplasty?